MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 Alternatively, you can interactively disable or remove the **Microsoft Azure Information Protection** Office add-in from Word, Excel, PowerPoint, and Outlook.
 This method is suitable for a single computer, and ad-hoc testing.
 For instructions, see [View, manage, and install add-ins in Office programs](https://support.office.com/article/16278816-1948-4028-91e5-76dca5380f8d).

 Whichever method you choose, the changes take effect when Office apps restart.

-By disabling or removing this Office add-in, the Azure Information Protection client remains installed on the computer so that you can continue to label files outside your Office apps.
-For example, by using File Explorer, or PowerShell.
+By disabling or removing this Office add-in, the Azure Information Protection client supplements built-in labeling:

+- Labeling in Office apps: Yes, with built-in labeling
+- Scanner for on-premises data repositories" Yes, with the Azure Information Protection client
+- Scanner for on-premises data repositories: Yes, with the Azure Information Protection client
+- Labeling and discovery with PowerShell: Yes, with the Azure Information Protection client

-For information about which features are supported by the Azure Information Protection clients and the Office built-in labeling client, see [Choose your Windows labeling solution](/azure/information-protection/rms-client/use-client#choose-your-windows-labeling-solution) from the Azure Information Protection documentation.
+For detailed information about which features are supported by the Azure Information Protection clients and the Office built-in labeling client, see [Choose your Windows labeling solution](/azure/information-protection/rms-client/use-client#choose-your-windows-labeling-solution) from the Azure Information Protection documentation.

 ## Office file types supported